A note on $\mu$-stabilizers in ACVF: Introduction

-Therefore, it is natural to ask if such a machinery can be developed in the context of groups $G$ defined over an algebraically closed valued field $F$, equipped with the valuation topology.
-The intersection of all the $F$-definable neighbourhoods around the group identity give rise to an intuitive notion of the ``infinitesimal neighorhood".
+It is therefore natural to ask if such a machinery can be developed in the context of groups $G$ defined over an algebraically closed valued field $F$, equipped with the valuation topology.
+The intersection of all the $F$-definable (in the 3-sorted language of ACVF) neighborhoods around the group identity gives rise to a natural ``infinitesimal neighborhood".
 Hence the setting resembles more of \cite{Ser} than \cite{muACF}.
 However, the techniques in \cite{muACF} still apply.
 In particular, the correspondence between definably connected components and types in the orbit of a $\mu$-reduced type remains present.
+From this, we obtain the main results of the paper.
+Before stating the results, let us briefly describe the meaning of the terminologies involved. ``Unbounded" means that the type does not concentrate on a bounded ball (see Definition~\ref{def:unbounded}), an analogue of unbounded in the o-minimal counterpart, or centered at infinity in the valuation-theoretic terminology.
+And ``standard" (see Definition~\ref{def:standard}) is the analogue of residually algebraic in~\cite{muACF}.

+The above connections are made precise in Proposition~\ref{prop:res-alg}.
+In contrast to stably dominated types that have been studied extensively in~\cite{HHM,HL}, standard types are controlled by $\Gamma$.
+Guided by the intuition that algebraically closed valued field (ACVF) is governed by the residue field (stable) sort and the $\Gamma$-sort, we believe that understanding standard types together with the stably dominated types would shed some light on all definable types in ACVF.
+Lastly, ``$v$+$g$-continuous" (see Definition~\ref{def:v+g-cont}) is the same as continuous when viewed as functions on the model-theoretic Berkovich analytification using stably dominated types~\cite{HL}.

-From this, we obtain the following. \begin{thm} Let $G$ be a definable group in $\VF^n$ as a (valuatively) closed set defined over $F$, an algebraically closed valued field.
-Assume further that the group operations on $G$ are $v$+$g$-continuous.
-For $p$ a unbounded standard $G$-type over $F$, $\Stab^\mu(p)$ is a definable subgroup of $G$.
-Moreover, if $G$ is $g$-closed, $\Stab^\mu(p)$ is infinite. \end{thm} For a general definable group $G$, it is hard to deduce the dimension of the stabilizers.
-However, when $G$ is algebraic, we have the following. \begin{thm} Let $G$ be a linear algebraic group defined over an algebraically closed valued field $F$.
-If $p\in S_G(F)$ is $\mu$-reduced unbounded and standard, then $\Stab^\mu(p)\subseteq G$ is a solvable algebraic subgroup with $\dim(\Stab^\mu(p))=\dim(p)$. \end{thm} \paragraph{\textbf{Acknowledgements.}} We would like to thank Antoine Ducros, Fran\c cois Loeser, Kobi Peterzil and Sergei Starchenko for their helpful conversations.
-The author was partially supported by NSF research grant DMS1500671 and Fran\c cois Loeser's Institut Universitaire de France grant.
+\begin{thm} Let $G$ be a definable group in $\VF^n$ over an algebraically closed valued field $F$ considered as constants in the $\VF$-sort.
+Assume further that $G$ is closed with respect to the valuation topology and the group operations on $G$ are continuous.
+For a unbounded standard $G$-type $p$ over $F$, $\Stab^\mu(p)$ is a definable subgroup of $G$.
+Moreover, if $G$ is $g$-closed and the group operations are $g$-continuous, $\Stab^\mu(p)$ is unbounded and infinite. \end{thm} \begin{rmk} For a general definable group $G$, it is hard to study the dimension of the stabilizers.
+However, when $G$ is linear algebraic, we have that $\Stab^\mu(p)\subseteq G$ is a solvable algebraic subgroup, and $\dim(\Stab^\mu(p))=\dim(p)$ for $\mu$-reduced $p$ by reducing to \cite[Theorem 1.2]{muACF}.
+See Section~\ref{sec:lin-alg} for details.